inpla/inpla/README.md

 ## How to execute

 ### Interactive mode (single-thread version)
-- Inpla starts in the interactive mode by typing the following command:
+- Inpla starts in the interactive mode by typing the following command (where the symbol `$` is a shell prompt):

 	```
 	$ ./inpla